 And there is never a good reason to keep more than you need to in checking accounts.
 Savings accounts always have better interest rates.
 So even in lean times, don’t keep more than you need to in your checking account.

 Is one percentage point even worth it tho…?

 Yes, sis, it IS worth it.
 These differences sound small, but every little percentage point helps!

 The perplexing nature of compound interest is such that an extra percentage point here or there is the difference between handing out “fun size” candy at Halloween and making it rain king size candy bars.
 So if you can find better, do it today.
 For the children.

 Here are more articles we’ve written that might help you develop your savings strategy:

 - How to Level Up Your Financial Savings: From HISAs to CDs

 - Not Every Savings Account Is Created Equal

-- When Money in the Bank Is a Bad Thing: Understanding Depreciation Expense
+- When Money in the Bank Is a Bad Thing: Understanding Inflation and Depreciation

 - Ask the Bitches Pandemic Lightning Round: “Is It Safe to Keep My Money in the Bank?”